 University Regulations for Events with Alcohol

-I. Registration of Events:
+Registration of Events

-- University receptions where alcohol is served but not sold: 3 days in advance
+Events where alcohol is served but not sold: 3 days in advance

-- University events where alcohol is sold: 14 days in advance.
+Events where alcohol is sold: 14 days in advance.

 The designated host must be at least twenty-one (21) years of age.
 In the case of student clubs and organizations, the designated host will usually be the staff or faculty advisor to that student group.
 In the case of the Law School, the host will be the person so designated by the governing body of the organization.
 The designated host agrees to assume the following responsibilities: